The Benham Brothers: Education and baseball careers

 David and Jason Benham both graduated from Liberty University.

 David Benham was drafted by the Boston Red Sox and played in both the Red Sox farm system and the St. Louis Cardinals farm system.
 Jason Benham was drafted by the Baltimore Orioles and later moved to the St. Louis Cardinals farm system.

 Real estate, business, and media careers

 After finishing college, the Benham Brothers began working in real estate in Charlotte, North Carolina.

-The brothers had had little success until a bank contacted them to work on a foreclosed home; their work on this project led to more jobs.
+The brothers had little success until a bank contacted them to work on a foreclosed home; their work on this project led to more jobs.
 In 2003, the brothers co-founded BENHAM Real Estate Group, which focuses on bank listings and preparing foreclosed homes for resale.
-They also operate Redwood Realty Group focused on residential homes in the greater Charlotte, NC area.
+They also operate Redwood Realty Group focused on residential homes in the greater Charlotte, North Carolina area.

 The brother established a business-focused podcast in 2020 and promoted a venture called "Expert Ownership" which they promoted in an appearance on American Family Radio.